CesarCaramazana/DQN_COMPANION_kitchen/README.md

                         (float) Initial exploration rate.
 For example: 0.99.
   --eps_end EPS_END     (float) Terminal exploration rate.
 For example: 0.05.
   --eps_decay EPS_DECAY
-                        (int) Decay factor of the exploration rate, in proportion to the number of of steps.
-Step where the epsilon has decay to 0.367.
-For example: 3000.
+                        (int) Decay factor of the exploration rate.
+Episode where the epsilon has decay to 0.367 of the initial value.
+For example: num_episodes/2.
   --target_update TARGET_UPDATE
                         (int) Frequency of the update of the Target Network, in number of episodes.
 For example: 10.
   --root ROOT           (str) Name of the root folder for the saving of checkpoints.
-Parent
+Parent folder of EXPERIMENT_NAME folders.
+For example: ./Checkpoints/
-                        folder of EXPERIMENT_NAME folders.
-For example: ./Checkpoints/ --display             Display environment info as [Current state, action taken, transitioned state, immediate reward, total reward].
+  --display             Display environment info as [Current state, action taken, transitioned state, immediate reward, total reward].
   --cuda                Use GPU if available.

 ```
 ------------------------------------------------